Dehaka Abilities and Strategy

 After 4 seconds, heal for 100% of the damage Dehaka took over this period.

 Adaptation is a powerful Heroic that makes you extremely hard to kill during team fights.
 When timed well, this Ability can effectively double your Health pool.
 Adaptation can give the appearance that you are about to die before it heals you, which can bait out enemies as they try to land a killing blow.
+However, in most situations your basic Kit will be enough for your survivability, and the extra crowd control provided by Isolation will be a better choice.

 The most important weakness of Adaptation is the fact that it does nothing for you during the first four seconds.
 In this time, you are encouraged to sustain a lot of damage, to ensure that you get good value out of your heroic ability.
 If you are ignored during the four seconds, it does nothing.
 If you are killed while it is active, it does nothing, with the added inconvenience of your death.
 Fortunately, Dehaka has many of tools with which he can postpone death.
 If you are worried that incoming damage will be fatal, you may activate Burrow to buy the time you need for Adaptation to heal you.
 Additionally, you may activate Essence Collection to begin healing early, if necessary.
 Talents such as Tissue Regeneration or Enduring Swarm can greatly increase your survivability to help ensure that you get value out of Adaptation.